mihirphalke1/route-optimiser/README.md

 - **Dark/Light Mode Support**: Fully integrated with the application theme system for comfortable viewing in any environment
 - **Export and Share**: Export your optimized routes as JSON data or share them with others
 - **Travel Mode Options**: Choose between driving, walking, or cycling modes
+- **Auto-Zoom**: Map automatically adjusts to show all locations after finding a route
+- **Smooth Navigation**: Scroll-to-top button for easy page navigation

 ### Route Designer